13 min read

 • Async: Your code explicitly yields control (cooperative multitasking)

 Both still need to understand process vs thread isolation!
 Async doesn't eliminate the need to understand these concepts.
+In fact, async/await in Python still uses threads under the hood (via asyncio's thread pool for blocking I/O).

 "Go uses goroutines, not threads!"

 Reality: Goroutines are lightweight threads managed by Go's runtime.
 They're still threads, just more efficient (Go runtime multiplexes many goroutines onto fewer OS threads).
 The process/thread distinction still applies—goroutines within a process share memory.
+This is why Go has channels and mutexes - to coordinate shared state.

 "Docker containers are processes, right?"

 Reality: Yes!
 Each container is essentially a process (or a group of processes).
 Understanding process isolation helps you understand container isolation.
 Containers add filesystem and network isolation on top of process isolation.
+This is why containers are so useful - they give you process isolation with extra security boundaries.

 "Node.js is single-threaded, so this doesn't apply!"